What Is Pancreatitis?

 Chronic pancreatitis can be difficult to treat.
 Doctors will try to relieve the patient's pain and improve the nutrition problems.
-Patients are generally given pancreatic enzymes or insulin.
+Patients are generally given pancreatic enzymes and may need insulin.
 A low-fat diet may also help.

-Surgery may help relieve abdominal pain, restore drainage of pancreatic enzymes or hormones, treat chronic pancreatitis caused by blockage of the pancreatic duct, or reduce the frequency of attacks.
+Surgery may be done in some cases to help relieve abdominal pain, restore drainage of pancreatic enzymes or hormones, treat chronic pancreatitis caused by blockage of the pancreatic duct, or reduce the frequency of attacks.

 Patients must stop smoking and drinking alcoholic beverages, follow their doctor's and dietitian's dietary advice, and take the proper medications in order to have fewer and milder attacks of pancreatitis.

 Because most cases of pancreatitis are caused by alcohol abuse, prevention is directed at responsible drinking or no drinking at all.
 If heavy drinking is a concern, talk to your doctor or health care professional about a referral to an alcohol treatment center.
 Also, you may benefit from a support group such as Alcoholics Anonymous.